 Why am I being charged for alts when I did the changes?

 Good question!
 When we receive new files that have been altered (once a project has been processed and proofed), we need to re-process and re-proof to ensure everything is OK.
 We charge for the amount of time this takes.
+We don't simply print from the file we are given, we have to bring the file into propriety print software and impose it into the press layout and get it ready for the press it's going to be printed on.
 We're sometimes asked, "Don't you build in any extra to cover this?"...
 The answer is "no".
 We don't want to quote or charge for something which may not be needed.
 We are happy to give some general costs for additional time and proofing up front if necessary.